 Community Health Partners, with the assistance of local medical providers and the Iowa Department of Public Health (IDPH), provides communicable disease surveillance in the community.
-This means they watch the community for patterns of illness and follow-up when someone in the community becomes ill with a confirmed reportable communicable disease or infectious condition.
+This means watching the community for patterns of illness and following up when someone in the community becomes ill with a confirmed reportable communicable disease or infectious condition.
+More information here.

 Many things besides health care and illness affect our health.
 A Community Care Coordinator can connect you to resources in the community that can help make you healthier.
-Anyone who has needs that affect their health— like housing, transportation, behavioral or mental health care, access to healthy foods or social connection—can get help from a Community Care Coordinator.
+Anyone who has needs that affect their health — like housing, transportation, behavioral or mental health care, access to healthy foods or social connection — can get help from a Community Care Coordinator.
+More information here.

 Iowa Law regarding nuisances can be found in Iowa Code Chapter 657.